Shrawan75/Sharawan75/README.md

 Use Case: Connect your MySQL database from AWS RDS → Use Power BI Gateway for scheduled refresh → Publish to Power BI Service → Set weekly email report to stakeholders.

 **Automate further with Power Automate**
-Send Teams/Slack alerts for critical data changes Export reports as PDFs automatically
+Send Teams/Slack alerts for critical data changes, Export reports as PDFs automatically,
-Trigger email when a KPI exceeds a threshold
+Trigger email when a KPI exceeds a threshold.

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/sharawan-thapa-6aa108123)